citrineos/citrineos.github.io/quickstart.md

 We start the citrineOS sever with `npx nodemon` so If you make adjustments to your local files, it will get picked up and hot-reloaded in the container.

 However, if you are making changes to the dependent packages, you will need to re-install the dependent package to the server and restart it.

+Make sure if you've made code changes since you've last run `docker compose up` that you run `docker compose down && docker compose build` before running `docker compose up` again to ensure your changes are reflected in the image docker uses when starting up the CitrineOS container.